Ulm-IQO/qudi-core/docs/setup/installation.md

 Using the builtin `venv` module from the Python standard library we can create a Python environment in the current directory.
-The entire environment will be placed in a subfolder with the corresponding name and can be tracelessly deinstalled by simply deleting this folder again.
+The entire environment will be placed in a sub-folder with the corresponding name and can be tracelessly uninstalled by simply deleting this folder again.

 While this is to our knowledge the most robust and preferred way of setting up a Python environment for qudi, it has a small disadvantage.